Qualified as a solicitor 1976.

 Head of Forensic Accounting Services Department.
 Moira has acted as Expert Witness in many cases involving accountants’ and auditors’ professional negligence, both for the claimant and defendant.
 Moira also works on cases involving loss of profits and valuation matters.

-A member of Kingston Smith’s technical committee, and involved in the discussion and resolution of technical issues that arise in connection with the firm’s professional work.
+A member of the firm’s technical committee, and involved in the discussion and resolution of technical issues that arise in connection with the firm’s professional work.

 Based in London.